ruuda/luculentus/compiling.md

 Both the 32-bit and 64-bit versions are available.
 Please note that the provided Visual Studio solution is only configured for 64-bit builds.

+On Unix-like platforms, gtkmm 3.0 is required.
+On Windows, you can use version 2.22.

 Compiling
 =========